Zihao-hub/MSFA-Discontinuity-Identification/README.md

 # MSFA-Discontinuity-Identification
-A multi-scale feature aggregation deep learning network for simultaneous identification of discontinuity traces and planes in large-scale complex rock masses
+Intelligent identification of interwoven discontinuity traces and planes: a novel multi-modal prior-guided deep learning network

 # Install
 The latest codes are tested on Ubuntu 16.04, CUDA10.1, PyTorch 1.6 and Python 3.7:

 conda install pytorch==1.6.0 cudatoolkit=10.1 -c pytorch

 # Run